sf-wdi-22-23/modules-23/w04-associations-and-auth/d02-homework/readme.md

 ![Bilby Stampede](http://33.media.tumblr.com/db649f4441940d7fcbbc2bd5d6646bc1/tumblr_mlj0syTLbP1rf1e3ro1_250.gif)

 To do so we will be using a fabulous service called Heroku.
-Heroku lets you deploy up to five apps to there servers for FREEEEEE as long as activity on the app is quite low.
+Heroku lets you deploy a few apps to there servers for FREEEEEE as long as activity on the app is quite low, and not 24 7.
 Its a perfect platform for deploying apps for learning and early development.

 #### Head to [Heroku](www.heroku.com) and create an account.